-To sum up, BeOrganic Organic Kale is a rich source of vitamins and microelements derived directly from nature.
+To sum up, BeOrganic Kale BIO is a rich source of vitamins and microelements derived directly from nature.
 The product is recommended in particular to people who want to lead a healthy lifestyle, both in terms of diet and sport.

 The product is intended for anyone who maintains a balanced diet and wants to complement it with the necessary vitamins and microelements, which are key to maintaining homeostasis